 HED schema developers generally do initial development of the schema using .mediawiki format.
-The tools to convert schema between .mediawiki and .xml format are located in the hed.schema module of the hed-python GitHub repository.
+The tools to convert schema between .mediawiki and .xml format are located in the hed.schema module of the hedtools project of the hed-python GitHub repository.
 All conversions are performed by converting the schema to a HedSchema object.
 Then modules wiki2xml.py and xml2wiki.py provide top-level functions to perform these conversions.